coder489/shopping-cart-project/README.md

+## Description

-Description: A program that can be used by a cashier at a grocery store to create a receipt consisting of products identified by inputed ID numbers
+A program that can be used by a cashier at a grocery store to create a receipt consisting of products identified by inputed ID numbers

-## Instalation ##
+## Installation

 Create a new repository and enter its respository name, such as shopping-cart-project